igorline/slither_wiki/Upgradeability-Checks.md

 - The variables are declared in the same order between the proxy and the implementation
 - The variables are declared in the implementation first and second version

+`slither-check-upgradeability` will warn if the proxy has state variables.
+Consider using the Unstructured storage pattern for those variables.

 ### Initialization checks